ellonamac/MemDia/notes/README.md

 Represents a stack frame, heap object, or static data.

-* Constructor takes one block of code
+* Constructor takes one block of source code
 * Special case: Array object (type ends with "[]")
 * Child nodes are SmallBox